Capitol Police Formally Clear Officer Who Shot Rioter

-The Capitol Police announced Monday that it had cleared a lieutenant who fatally shot a rioter inside the Capitol during the Jan.
+WASHINGTON — The U.S. Capitol Police announced Monday that they had cleared a lieutenant who fatally shot a rioter inside the Capitol during the Jan.
 6 attack, after an extensive investigation found that he acted lawfully and potentially saved lawmakers and aides from serious harm or death.

 The department’s decision to formally close the case followed a determination in April by the Justice Department that charges against the officer were not warranted in the shooting death of Ashli Babbitt, a 35-year-old Air Force veteran, on Jan.
 6. Babbitt was among a throng of Trump supporters that began smashing its way through the entrance to the Speaker’s Lobby, a hallway just off the House floor, while officers were evacuating lawmakers from the chamber.